zumba/symbiosis/README.md

 use \Zumba\Symbiosis\Plugin\PluginManager;

-// Somewhere in your application bootstrap, load your plugins PluginManager::loadPlugins(
+// Somewhere in your application bootstrap, load your plugins
-	'/path/to/your/plugin/directory', // Path to where you stored your plugins 'YourApp\Plugin'                  // namespace defined in your plugins (see example above) );
+$pluginManager = new PluginManager( '/path/to/your/plugin/directory', // Path to where you stored your plugins 'YourApp\Plugin'                  // namespace defined in your plugins (see example above) );
+$pluginManager->loadPlugins();
 ```

 ### Your application